Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/18/2021 (Day 14)

+- More work on the Frontend Mentor Tip Calculator project - have basic functionality working now, yay!
+Good practice on working with radio buttons, both in terms of styling and manipulating them with JS.
+Then, #100devs class time with 6500 of my closest friends! 😂

 ## 1/17/2021 (Day 13)

 - Continued working on Tip Calculator project - finished basic mobile styling and started working out how to structure JS.
 In the styling process, reminded myself that I needed to use fr units (instead of %) with CSS grid so they don't overflow their container when using column-gap!